yindiii/elite-lab-final/README.md

 * Open the same webpage in a different browser and check if you are still logged in as the same person

 Once you're finished, customize the rest of your site.
+* Add some content to the main page
-* Make the chat text looks nicer
+* Make the chat text look nicer
 * Add some background to the chatrooms
-* Add some content to the main page

 ## Lab Advice